February 1

 Kuala Lumpur stopped being part of Selangor on February 1, 1974.
 The state gave up its capital city to the federal government.
 This wasn't colonialism — it was practical.
 The city had grown too fast.
 Traffic, housing, infrastructure — all of it crossed state boundaries but fell under state jurisdiction.
 Malaysia needed a capital it could actually govern.
 Selangor lost tax revenue and administrative control.
 In return, the federal government got direct authority over 243 square kilometers.
 The model came from Washington D.C. and Canberra.
 Today it's one of three federal territories in Malaysia, carved out because cities don't respect the borders drawn around them.

-Roman Polanski fled to France on February 1, 1978, the night before his sentencing hearing.
+Roman Polanski fled to France on the night of January 31, 1978, hours before a sentencing hearing that his attorneys …

 Ayatollah Ruhollah Khomeini touched down in Tehran after fifteen years of exile, drawing millions of supporters into …